Nolanus/ngx-multi-window/README.md

 ## Example App

 This project contains a demo application that has been adapted to showcase the functionality of ngx-multi-window.
 Run the demo app by checking out that repository and execute the following command in the project root directory:

  ```
 npm install
-npm run start
+ng serve
  ```

 ## TODO